10.1 General context

 On this page

-In 1991 Croatia declared its independence and five years of civil war ensued.
+In 1991 Croatia declared its independence and five years of homeland war (Croatian War of Independence) ensued.
 During and immediately after the war, civil society organizations and initiatives set up a wide anti-war campaign promoting peace building in the face of armed conflict.
 The Anti-war Campaign was initiated and carried out by thousands of young peace activists from Croatia and abroad.
 In war-affected areas and divided communities, they (mainly volunteers) organized a myriad of bottom-up actions related to direct peacebuilding, the protection of human rights and media activism.

 This can be seen as the point of inception of contemporary youth work in Croatia.
 The main paradigmatic shift in youth work in the early 1990s in Croatia was premised upon a very different approach towards young people – they were seen as a subject in need of various social services, while previously youth people had been treated as a subject that delivered services following the agenda of the Party in order to build and support the regime.